Frequently Asked Questions

 In-Person Tours

-Moreover, you are never insured in case of injury during the tour.
-The lack of a VAT number to legally sell these tours and the absence of accident insurance are the real reasons behind the rock-bottom prices.
+The lack of a registered VAT number to legally sell these tours, combined with the absence of accident insurance, is the real reason for such rock-bottom prices.

-I stopped doing this after several negative experiences!
+I stopped doing this after several negative experiences.